filak/PSP-Validator-batch/README.md

 > Remove any diacritics and spaces from the srcDir and its subfolders !

+srcDir - full path to a folder with PSP packages

 phase:
 - base = do not validate images
 - all = validate all